regulatory-genomics/atac_da_benchmark/README.md

 2. `adata.obs["cell_type"]`: cluster/cell-type annotation of each barcode.
 3. `data.obs['batch']`: batch annotation of each barcode (optional).
 4. `data.obs['compare']`:differentially accessible region between two groups ref vs case
+5. Groundtruth have at least two columns: `['cell_type']` and DARs named by `['index']`
 ## How to run benchmark

-The pipeline uses docker or singularity containers to run the benchmark.
-Therefore, you need to install either docker or singularity on your machine.
+The pipeline uses docker containers to run the benchmark.
+Therefore, you need to install either docker  on your machine.
 The pipeline needs to download large data files, so make sure you have enough disk space (>20G) and a fast internet connection.

 Use `./bench.sh -profile singularity` or `./bench.sh -profile docker` to run benchmarks.